Programming-SBCG853-Cohort2/learning-linux-PMuchina/README.md

 learning-linux-PMuchina created by GitHub Classroom

-When using the terminal, we are working in a single directory.For us to explore the file and the directory, we use **ls** as our command. **ls** lists all the contents of the directory that we are in.
+When using the terminal, we may be working in a single directory.For us to explore the file and the directory, we use **ls** as our command. **ls** lists all the contents of the directory that we are in.
 ## ls